-If a company borrows $50,000 and agrees to repay the loan in 90 days, the company's working capital has not increased.
-The reason is that the current asset Cash increased by $50,000 and the current liability Loans Payable also increased by $50,000.
+If a company borrows $50,000 and agrees to repay the loan in 90 days, the company's working capital is unchanged.
+The reason is that the current asset Cash increased by $50,000 and the current liability Loans Payable increased by $50,000.

 If a company collects $30,000 of its accounts receivable, there is no change in working capital since the current asset Cash increased, and another current asset Accounts Receivable decreased.